UA-141369524-4

 Cinnamon is good for Vata and good for a sweet addition and sugar-alternative for beverages

-__Moisturizing lip balm, sunscreen lip balm, face, and hand moisturizer, and body sunscreen.
+__Moisturizing lip balm, sunscreen lip balm, face, hand moisturizer, and body sunscreen… that the Four Seasons-type hotel free perks sometimes has.

 __A light essential oil scent like citrus, vanilla, or bergamot for calming.
 Taking a whiff of peppermint oil helps headaches.
-Gone are the days when wearing scents on a plane are customary.
+Many hotels carry these complimentary now!

 __Scarf for coolness.
 In some countries, they require shoulders to be covered going inside churches so it’s good to have a lightweight one for covering.